 Track each story and attach an ID to the same.
 You can also track its current status.

-Monitor the start date and end date of each sprint and its current status.
+Monitor the start date and end date of each sprint in the product development stages and its current status.

 Use the template’s in-built calendar to monitor the releases.